MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 Conceptually, [Panel](/uwp/api/windows.ui.xaml.controls.panel) is a container of elements that also has the ability to render pixels for a [Background](/uwp/api/windows.ui.xaml.controls.panel.background).
 Panels provide a way to encapsulate common layout logic in an easy to use package.

 The concept of **attached layout** makes the distinction between the two roles of container and layout more clear.
 If the container delegates its layout logic to another object we would call that object the attached layout as seen in the snippet below.
-Containers that inherit from [FrameworkElement](/uwp/api/windows.ui.xaml.frameworkelement), such as the LayoutPanel, automatically expose the common properties that provide input to XAML's layout process (e.g. Height and Width).
+Containers that inherit from [FrameworkElement](/uwp/api/windows.ui.xaml.frameworkelement), such as the LayoutPanel, automatically expose the common properties that provide input to XAML's layout process (for example, Height and Width).

 ```xaml
 <LayoutPanel>